madebykind/madebykind-v3/content/blog/building-a-more-sustainable-future.md

 ## Use a CDN

-A content delivery network (CDN) is a distributed set of servers located in datacentres around the world with the aim to deliver your website content as quickly as possible to all users, by serving it from somewhere nearby.
+A content delivery network (<span class="smcp">CDN</span>) is a distributed set of servers located in datacentres around the world with the aim to deliver your website content as quickly as possible to all users, by serving it from somewhere nearby.

-There are many CDN’s available and the cost to use them is relatively low, especially when compared to the improvement in user experience that is gained from a website loading quickly, regardless of the user’s location.
+There are many <span class="smcp">CDN</span>’s available and the cost to use them is relatively low, especially when compared to the improvement in user experience that is gained from a website loading quickly, regardless of the user’s location.

 As an example, the cost for hosting and serving the images and files for the Kind website is less than £10 a month.